deblasiolab/nsfbiosketch2021/README.md

+# WILL NOT BE ACCEPTED BY RESEARCH.GOV

-# NSF Biosketch 2020 Format
+## NSF Biosketch 2020 Format
 This is a latex template for the new-format NSF biosketch.
 This is not an *approved* format, but it is close to indistinguishable from the ScienCV format.

 I make no guaruntees on its accuracy or acceptance to the NSF.